 A daily check before each job can keep you from getting sidelined.
 Here’s our quick checklist of the top five things you should check before hopping in your skid steer.

-- Check the Front End: Inspect attachments, such as the bucket, fork or brush-cutter to ensure they’re free from debris and not damaged.
+- Front End: Inspect attachments, such as the bucket, fork or brush-cutter to ensure they’re free from debris and not damaged.
 Be sure the arms are working properly and check to see that the pins and bushings are well-greased at all fittings.
 Inspect the hoses and tubes and make sure they’re secure and leak-free.

-- Check Safety Controls: Step into the cab and inspect the seat belt, panel display, backup alerts and horn.
+- Safety Controls: Step into the cab and inspect the seat belt, panel display, backup alerts and horn.
 This helps keep you and the people around you safe on the job.

 - Engine: Take a walk behind the machine and open the tailgate.
 Remove any debris and check to see that all components, such as the air filter and cooling system, are undamaged.

 - Fluids: Engine oil, hydraulic oil and coolant levels should all be inspected.
 Making sure that all fluid levels are full helps keep your skid steer from suffering from accelerated wear or heat damage to help increase the performance and protection of your critical equipment.

 AMSOIL has a full line of quality fluids designed to improve the performance and protection of your skid steer and other heavy-duty diesel equipment.